Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

 \paragraph{Inverse kinematics:} This application computes control signals for driving a servo motor that sets a joint angle based on a desired position and orientation of a robotic manipulation platform.
 The application is part of a larger mechatronic system~\cite{Lienen_2019} for controlling the movements of a Stewart platform~\cite{stewartplatform} with six degrees of freedom.
 The computation involves coordinate transformations and an iterative implementation of the $\arctan()$ function.
-The ROS2 input message is an unsigned 32 Bit integer packed with two fixed-point numbers in Q8.6 format that represent the desired rotation angles of the platform around the x-axis and the y-axis.
-The ROS2 output messages is also a 32 Bit unsigned integer containing a 10 Bit unsigned integer which is the pulse width coded control signal for the motor.
+The ROS 2 input message is an unsigned 32 Bit integer packed with two fixed-point numbers in Q8.6 format that represent the desired rotation angles of the platform around the x-axis and the y-axis.
+The ROS 2 output messages is also a 32 Bit unsigned integer containing a 10 Bit unsigned integer which is the pulse width coded control signal for the motor.

 \paragraph{Number sorting:} This application sorts an array of 32 Bit unsigned integers based on the odd-even transposition sort algorithm~\cite{knuth1998art}.
 The algorithm is based on a comparator network that employs $n$ stages with $n$ comparisons each to sort $n$ numbers.
-The ROS2 node on the PC generates random numbers and publishes messages comprising 2048 numbers as an array.
-The Zynq-based ROS2 node sorts the data and sends it back.
+The ROS 2 node on the PC generates random numbers and publishes messages comprising 2048 numbers as an array.
+The Zynq-based ROS 2 node sorts the data and sends it back.

 \paragraph{Sobel filter:} This application implements a Sobel image filter~\cite{gonzalez2018digital} operating on three channels (RGB) of dimension $640 \times 480$.
 The filter applies two filter kernels on each channel of the image and calculates the absolute value of the dot product as an approximation for the geometric mean.
-The ROS2 input and output messages are of the type {\tt Image} from the ROS2 sensor message package.
+The ROS 2 input and output messages are of the type {\tt Image} from the ROS 2 sensor message package.

-\paragraph{MNIST classifier:} This application classifies handwritten digits from the MNIST dataset.
-The classifier is implemented as a ROS2 service, which accepts input request images of size $28 \times 28$ as custom ROS2 messages and response the estimated digit.
+\paragraph{MNIST classifier:} This application classifies handwritten digits from the MNIST dataset by implementing a neural network.
+The classifier is implemented as a ROS 2 service, which accepts input request images of size $28 \times 28$ as custom ROS 2 messages and response the estimated digit.
 The classifier consists of three convolution layers, three pooling layers and two fully connected layers.
 The achieved accuracy is about 97\%.